keysondemand/KODE/README.md

 *For Shamir secret sharing:*

-Navigate to secretsharing/shamir and run 'python3 shamirsharing.py'
+Navigate to secretsharing/shamir and run `python3 shamirsharing.py -n <number of nodes>.
+The default is 4 nodes.

 *For Combinatorial/Replicated secret sharing:*

-Navigate to secretsharing/combinatorial and run 'python3 css.py'
+Navigate to secretsharing/combinatorial and run `python3 css.py -n <number of nodes>`.
+The default is 4 nodes.

 *To check the distributed key generation code:*